omfj/stacc-code-challenge-spring-2023/README.md

 #### Locally

 1. Run `docker-compose up --build` in the root of this directory.
-This will create a MySQL database locally on your machine.
+This will create a docker container with a MySQL database locally on your machine.
 2. Make sure the `DATABASE_URL` in your `.env` is correct.
 It should be `mysql://admin:password@localhost:3306/stacc-energy-challenge`

 > Remember to run `docker-compose down` when you're done, so it doesn't occupy any ports that you might need later.